96boards/website/README.md

 ### Editing a product

+In order to edit a product you must first locate the product that you wish to edit.
+Products are located in the [_product folder](https://github.com/96boards/website/tree/develop/_product) and are organised by the specification of the board.
+Each board has their own designated folder.
+Within the product folder is an images directory and a `README.md`.
+Edit the product details accordingly in this `README.md` and then follow the [contribution guide](#Contributions).

 ### Adding a product

+Adding products is best to do from the git command line interface.
+If unfamiliar with this process then see the _Using the git cli_ section under [Contributions](#Contributions).

-### Step 1 - Duplicate similiar product folder
+#### Step 1 - Duplicate similiar product folder

-In order to add a product copy one of the products currently in the [_product folder](https://github.com/96boards/website/tree/master/_product).
-Products are organsied in the _product folder into the 96Boards specifcations that are avaialble ([ce](https://github.com/96boards/website/tree/master/_product/ce), [ee](https://github.com/96boards/website/tree/master/_product/ee), [ie](https://github.com/96boards/website/tree/master/_product/ie), and [mezzaanine](https://github.com/96boards/website/tree/master/_product/mezzanine)).
+In order to add a product copy one of the products currently in the [_product folder](https://github.com/96boards/website/tree/develop/_product).
+Products are organised in the _product folder into the 96Boards specifications that are available ([ce](https://github.com/96boards/website/tree/develop/_product/ce), [ee](https://github.com/96boards/website/tree/develop/_product/ee), [ie](https://github.com/96boards/website/tree/develop/_product/ie), and [mezzanine](https://github.com/96boards/website/tree/develop/_product/mezzanine)).
 Please duplicate a product folder from one of these specification sub folders and modify accordingly.

-### Step 2 - Modify the front matter
+#### Step 2 - Modify the front matter

 We use the Jekyll front matter (YAML) values to help render your product on our Jekyll site.
 Please look at the other products README.md's for reference on how to structure the front matter (YAML).